webhintio/hint/packages/hint-doctype/README.md

 ## What does the hint check?

-This hint checks if the HTML is using the most modern and valid DOCTYPE.
+This hint checks if the HTML is using the most modern and valid document type declaration (a.k.a. doctype).

 It checks that the DOCTYPE is in the first line and that there are no other lines before the DOCTYPE.
 This is important as some browsers,